KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 * Testing (pytest, Playwright, Selenium, etc).
 * Type hinting
 * Lesser known, but highly useful Django features
-* Database optimization
 * Website optimization

-Python Packaging and Open Source
-* New developments in Python/Django packaging
-* Adventures in open source Django development
-* How to get started with open source, Django open source, packaging

-Novel uses for Django
-* Experimental apps
-* Historically relevant apps
-* Your interesting Django story/adventure
-* Lessons from managing/scaling Django in a unique or difficult way in your company
-* Prototyping with Django for fun and profit

 New-ish or Experimental Technologies
 * Co-Pilot, ChatGPT, etc. for Django devs